pranavraj575/jacorl/README.md

 Note, the kinova-ros package was adapted from the [official package](https://github.com/Kinovarobotics/kinova-ros).

-#### 7. Add the following lines to your bashrc file, or run them every time you wish to run a simulation
+#### 7. Add the following lines to your bashrc file, or run them every time you open a terminal

 ```bash
 cd ~/catkin_ws